-Some modified oligonucleotides are prepared by conjugation to an amine, thiol or carboxyl functionality (as this quote request).
+Some modified oligonucleotides are prepared by conjugation to an amine, thiol or carboxyl functionality.
 This reaction is affected by many factors as well, including the quality and age of reagent, the sequence of oligonucleotide and the quality of the buffers.
 Reactions can range from 10% to nearly quantitative.
-A mediocre conjugation can have a considerable affect on final product yield.
-At BSI we do our best to control the quality of all reagents through our ISO/GMP program, as well as operate with well established SOPs and well trained personnel.
-Despite our best efforts, some reactions will still go poorly time to time due to sequence effects.
+A mediocre conjugation can have a considerable effect on final product yield.
+At BSI we do our best to control the quality of all reagents through our ISO/GMP program, as well as operate with well-established SOPs and trained personnel.
+Despite our best efforts, time to time some reactions will still go poorly due to sequence effects.

 After synthesis, the oligonucleotide is deprotected with base.
-With simple oligonucleotides this presents little difficult, as long as the deprotecting reagents are fresh.
-However particular modifications require deprotecting conditions so mild that the bases are not fully deprotected.
+With simple oligonucleotides this presents little difficulty, as long as the deprotecting reagents are fresh.
+However, particular modifications require deprotecting conditions so mild that the bases are not fully deprotected.
 In most cases, some damage occurs to the bases themselves, but particularly to dye labeled compounds.
 These side reactions all result in loss of yield.

 Here is a hypothetical synthesis to illustrate how yield is affected.
 We will return to the example of the 30mer described above, but add the following: it has a 5' dye and a 3' quencher.
 This hypothetical dye is only available as a succinimidyl ester, therefore requiring post-synthesis conjugation to a 5' amino labeled oligonucleotide.
 The 3' quencher in this case is a support bound reagent from which the synthesis begins, requiring no further chemistry.
 The oligonucleotide is further modified with three modified bases, each of which couple at 93% in this example.
 The amino linker couples with an efficiency of 95%.